nipoppy/nipoppy/nipoppy_cli/docs/source/quickstart.md

 (customizing-config)=
 ### Customizing the global configuration file

-The global configuration file at {{fpath_config}} contains general information about a dataset (e.g. name, visit and session names) and configurations for running processing pipelines (e.g., pipeline version and runtime parameters).
+The global configuration file at {{fpath_config}} contains the high-level description of a dataset (e.g. name, visit and session names) and configurations for running the available pipelines (e.g., pipeline version and runtime parameters).

 The example global config file contains configurations for all BIDS conversion and image processing software that are supported out-of-the-box by Nipoppy.
 You should replace the placeholder strings/substrings (e.g. `<DATASET_NAME>`) by more appropriate values for your dataset.
 See dropdown below (lines that should be changed are highlighted).